Composite Materials Module

 Model Composite Structures for Improved Product Design

 A composite material is a heterogeneous material composed of two or more integrated constituents for enhanced structural performance.
-The Composite Materials Module is an add-on to the Structural Mechanics Module that brings you modeling tools and functionality tailored for analyzing layered composite structures.
-Layered composite materials, such as fiber-reinforced plastic, laminated plates, and sandwich panels, are widely used in manufacturing aircraft components, spacecraft components, wind turbine blades, automobile components, buildings, boat hulls, bicycles, and safety equipment.
+The Composite Materials Module is an add-on to the Structural Mechanics Module that brings you specialized modeling tools and functionality for analyzing layered composite structures.
+Layered composite materials, such as fiber-reinforced polymers, laminated plates, and sandwich panels, are widely used in manufacturing aircraft components, spacecraft components, wind turbine blades, automobile components, buildings, boat hulls, bicycles, and safety equipment.

 Additionally, when you combine the Composite Materials Module with other modules from the COMSOL product suite, you can extend your models to include heat transfer, electromagnetics, fluid flow, acoustics, and piezoelectric effects — all within the same simulation environment.